matrix-org/matrix-spec-proposals/proposals/3720-account-status.md

 Below is how this endpoint behaves in case of errors:

-* If no `user_id` parameter is provided, the endpoint responds with a 400 status code and a `M_MISSING_PARAM` error code.
+* If no `user_ids` field is provided, the endpoint responds with a 400 status code and a `M_MISSING_PARAM` error code.
-* If one or more of the `user_id` parameter(s) provided cannot be parsed as a valid Matrix user ID, the endpoint responds with a 400 status code and a `M_INVALID_PARAM` error code.
+* If one or more of the user ID(s) provided cannot be parsed as a valid Matrix user ID, the endpoint responds with a 400 status code and a `M_INVALID_PARAM` error code.

-### `GET /_matrix/federation/v1/query/account_status`
+### `POST /_matrix/federation/v1/account_status`

 This endpoint behaves in an identical way to the client-side endpoint described above, with the additional following error case:

-* If one or more of the `user_id` parameter(s) does not match an account that belong to the homeserver receiving the request, the endpoint responds with a 400 status code and a `M_INVALID_PARAM` error code.
+* If one or more of the user ID(s) provided does not match an account that belongs to the homeserver receiving the request, the endpoint responds with a 400 status code and a `M_INVALID_PARAM` error code.

 ### `m.account_status` capability